sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 ---
 title: "How not to break a search engine or: What I learned about unglamorous engineering"
 description: "When we switched to a new search query parser in September 2020, you'd never know that anything had changed.
-This is an account of the invisible, rigorous testing that happened behind the scenes to ensure a seamless transition."
+This is an account of the rigorous testing that happened behind the scenes to ensure a seamless transition."
 author: Rijnard van Tonder
 authorUrl: https://twitter.com/rvtond
-publishDate: 2021-06-24T10:00-07:00
+publishDate: 2021-06-25T10:00-07:00
 tags: [blog, code, search, software, engineering, testing]
 slug: how-not-to-break-a-search-engine-unglamorous-engineering
 heroImage: https://sourcegraphstatic.com/blog/how-not-to-break-a-search-engine-unglamorous-engineering.jpg